Hemsagar24/Nokia/README.md

          4. or else even if i go with a single microservice that time also this couldbe an issue.

-  Just added this as per my analysis,
+  Adding this as per my analysis.
-  Hope this will help.